lsds/KungFu/osdi20/README.md

 ./train-cifar10-adaptive.sh

 # Extract the TensorFlow logs and generate the plots; the results will be saved to ./data.
-# The generated plots will be 3 pdf files showing the evaluation accuracy of small/large/adaptive training over time.
+# The generated plots will be 3 pdf files showing the evaluation accuracy of small/large/adaptive batch size training over time.
 ./plot-all.sh
 ```